qemu/qemu/docs/devel/multi-thread-tcg.rst

 (Current solution)

-We have updated cputlb.c to defer operations when a cross-vCPU operation with async_run_on_cpu() which ensures each vCPU sees a coherent state when it next runs its work (in a few instructions time).

-A new set up operations (tlb_flush_*_all_cpus) take an additional flag which when set will force synchronisation by setting the source vCPUs work as "safe work" and exiting the cpu run loop.
-This ensure by the time execution restarts all flush operations have completed.
+A new set of tlb flush operations (tlb_flush_*_all_cpus_synced) force synchronisation by setting the source vCPUs work as "safe work" and exiting the cpu run loop.
+This ensures that by the time execution restarts all flush operations have completed.

 TLB flag updates are all done atomically and are also protected by the corresponding page lock.